 Traveling in Phuket on a budget can be a bit challenging but it can be done with the right deal or pass – Phuket on a budget with TAGTHAi Phuket pass.

 The best time to visit Phuket is between December and February as it is a dry season.
 Other remaining months are wet season.
 Also, note that Phuket is humid.
-Even though Phuket has many things to do, one needs at least 3 days to explore Phuket city.
+Even though Phuket has many things to do, you need about 3 to 4 days to explore Phuket city.

 First timer’s information